 On August 13, 1973, each of the five men convicted and sentenced to eight (8) consecutive life terms.
 They were sentenced immediately and taken directly onto planes to the Federal prison system in the U.S.

 In December 2015, habeas corpus petitions were filed on behalf of the remaining three showing that they have been illegally and indefinitely held by the U.S. government since 2000-2001 when the sentences were vacated from V.I.-based convictions.
-These petitions were submitted to the U.S. District Court for the V.I. (the same court that tried the case), but while their receipt was ackknowledges by judge Wilma Lewis, the petitions were never ruled on.
+These petitions were submitted to the U.S. District Court for the V.I. (the same court that tried the case), but while their receipt was acknowledged by judge Wilma Lewis, the petitions were never ruled on.

-In March 2016, habeas petitions were filed on behalf of the three with judge Theodore McKee of the U.S. 3rd Circuit Court which is supposed to oversee the District Court of the V.I. that refused to rule on the habeas petitions submitted in 2015.
+In March 2016, habeas petitions were filed on behalf of the VI3 with judge Theodore McKee of the U.S. 3rd Circuit Court, which is supposed to oversee the District Court of the V.I. that refused to rule on the habeas petitions submitted in 2015.
 Despite being certified as received, it has yet to be acted on in any way.
 For this reason, a complaint of judicial misconduct was filed against both Wilma Lewis and Theodore McKee, but this complaint was dismissed.

 On March 7, 2016, they were taken from Golden Grove Prison in St. Croix, along with 145 other prisoners who were all sent to private prisons in Florida and Arizona.
 The three were sent to Saguaro Correctional Center in Arizona, which is a private prison operated by Corrections Corporation of America (CCA).
 The prison in VI claimed that their Facebook page was raising funds for their escape as rationale for their transfer to the U.S. However, they were taken the day that a Writ of Mandamus was to be heard, detailing the illegality of their continued imprisonment.
-There has been a Writ of Habeas Corpus filed in the 3rd Circuit in Philadelphia and the the results are being awaited.

 Now in the CCA private prison system, in October 2017, they were transferred from Saguaro to Florence (not to be confused with the federal correctional institution in Florence operated by the federal government), and in February 2018 to Tallahatchie.